-samples.

-- \ Sorting is carried out using a binocular microscope. - \ Specific identification was conducted by examining male genitalia using both a stereomicroscope and a standard light microscope, following the identification keys provided by Papp and Černý (2015, 2016, 2017, and 2020).
+- Processing of field-collected samples. - Sorting is carried out using a binocular microscope. - Specific identification was conducted by examining male genitalia both using stereomicroscope and a standard light microscope, following the identification keys provided by Papp and Černý (2015, 2016, 2017, and 2020).